The indigenous North Indian Tribes that reside in the steep terrains of the lofty Himalayas are described below:

-can be singled out for their looks, good conduct and religious behaviour towards every kind of situations and places.
+Tribes of Himachal Pradesh: These tribes can be singled out for their looks, good conduct and religious behaviour towards every kind of situations and places.
 Revelry and merry-making makes the order of day for these north Indian tribes, with their occupations and daily earning bread being cattle rearing and spinning of wool.

-have strictly descended from the Indo-Aryan group of people, which can be credited for the sublime beauty of this exceptional north Indian tribe.
-With a number of tribes residing in the mountainous regions of the Himalayas, Jammu and Kashmir tribesmen are remarkable for their dressings and ornate ornamentation.
-With normal Indian food being their staple diet, these north Indian tribes believe in both Hinduism and Islam.
-Modernisation has been able to touch the Kashmiri tribes, with man-to-man interaction made triumphant.
+Tribes of Jammu and Kashmir: With a number of tribes residing in the mountainous regions of the Himalayas, Jammu and Kashmir tribesmen are remarkable for their dressings and ornate ornamentation.
+They have strictly descended from the Indo-Aryan group of people, who believe in both Hinduism and Islam.

-can be identified by their striking dresses, colourful attire and mellifluous songs.
+Tribes of Punjab: Punjab with its unique culture, tribesmen in Punjab completes a massive calculation under the north Indian tribes.
+The tribes of Punjab can be identified by their striking dresses, colourful attire and mellifluous songs.

-basically are consisted of nomadic and semi-nomadic individuals, with a somewhat dilapidated condition of their social and economic condition.
-There are approximately twenty-five denotified nomadic tribes, with their total count exceeding 15 lakh.
+Tribes of Haryana: They are basically consisted of nomadic and semi-nomadic individuals, with a somewhat dilapidated condition of their social and economic condition.
+There are approximately 25 identified nomadic tribes, with their total count exceeding 15 lakh.

 Hence, the North Indian tribes have to offer every new thing from every new sphere of living, regarding food, culture, dress or customs of ceremonies.